 Lynn Ross discovered AMI–Québec in 1998, two years after the diagnosis of a family member with a severe mental illness.
 He has been an active member, serving on the Board since 2002 and on the Finance Committee.
 The vision of AMI’s work inspired him to become one of the founding members of Mental Health Estrie (MHE) in Sherbrooke which aims to implement programs similar to AMI's.
 As a priest in the Anglican Church of Canada, he brings extensive experience of working at the community level, as well as nationally and internationally with a focus in communications and relief and development programs.
 He has worked with the Naskapi people in Northern Quebec for several years, and has special interests in the challenges facing Indigenous people in Canada, and the implementation of the recommendations of the recent Truth and Reconciliation Commission.

-Norman Segalowitz (Vice President) has been a member of AMI-Québec since 2005.
+Norman Segalowitz (President) has been a member of AMI-Québec since 2005.
 He is a carer for an adult daughter, married and a mother, and who still experiences mental health issues.
 He has been a member of the Board since 2005, and was elected to the Executive as member-at-large, Treasurer, and currently Vice-President.
 He has been active on the Board’s Strategic Planning Committee and Guidelines Committee (collaborating with hospitals to help carers), and involved in leading certain activities at Board retreats.
 He brings experience to the Board as a researcher (psychology professor at Concordia University), and as an ongoing member of the Mental Health Commission of Canada, including its Family Caregivers Advisory Committee and now its Advisory Council.
 He has a special interest in linguistic and cultural diversity issues regarding access to mental health services.

-Donna Sharpe (Treasurer) is a caregiver for an adult son who has mental health issues.
+Donna Sharpe (Vice President) is a caregiver for an adult son who has mental health issues.
 She started out with AMI-Québec with the Fundraising Committee in 2011 and then moved onto the Board in 2012.
 She is currently a member of the Executive and holds the position of Treasurer.
 As someone having a first-hand experience of living with a loved one with mental health issues, Donna is very passionate about making positive change for caregivers in the health system.
 She has over 25 years experience as an entrepreneur running a successful business.
 Finance and administration are her main areas of expertise.